 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Operation and Control: Controlling operations of equipment or systems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Types of Petroleum Pump System Operator Jobs

 - Refinery Operator

-There were about 41,800 jobs for Petroleum Pump System Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 41,800 jobs in the United States for Petroleum Pump System Operator.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Petroleum Pump System Operator by 2026.
-There will be an estimated 4,300 positions for Petroleum Pump System Operator per year.
+Due to new job openings and attrition, there will be an average of 4,300 job openings in this field each year.

 The states with the most job growth for Petroleum Pump System Operator are Utah, North Dakota, and South Dakota.
 Watch out if you plan on working in Missouri, California, or Pennsylvania.
 These states have the worst job growth for this type of profession.